 Candidates who may not have the ability to submit letters from any/all of the above sources should select letter writers who know them in a professional or service-related capacity and can comment on the applicant's character, work ethic, academic history, scientific acumen, empathy, compassion, resilience, emotional intelligence, commitment and/or knowledge of the healthcare environment.

 Applicants are able to submit additional forms/letters, but it is not encouraged.
 All additional letters must touch on something not mentioned in previous letters of recommendation.

-In order to facilitate the timely processing of applications, please follow these guidelines regarding your letters
+In order to facilitate the timely processing of applications, please follow these guidelines regarding your letters of recommendation.

 Intentional misrepresentation or omission of information on any form relevant to admissions or records will subject the student to withdrawal of acceptance or dismissal if enrolled.